metaskills/named_seeds/README.md

 # NamedSeeds

-TODO: Write a gem description
+**Make you tests fast by augmenting them with transactional fixtures powered by your favorite factory library!**

+We all know that ActiveRecord::Fixtures suck because they are authored in YAML files.
+But Rails did get something right, transactional tests and easy helper methods to access fixtures by name.
+NamedSeeds aims to be a drop in replacement for Rails fixtures or an enhancement to RSpec and Cucumber while using any object generator of your choice!

+The idea is to leverage your tests' existing factories to generate fixtures that will be populated before testing starts and to use a database transaction strategy around each test.
+In this way you have a populated story that can be accessed via convienient helper methods like `users(:admin)` which inturn yields much faster test runs.
+Database fixtures, even those seeded by factories, are not a pancea and we highly suggested that you continue to use factories in your tests when it makes sense to do so.
+For those that think this is mad or have FUD to share, please see my blog articles..

+* Inprogress...
+* Inprogress...

 ## Installation

-Add the named_seeds gem to your Rails' Gemfile in both the development and test group.
-This is needed as the NamedSeeds gem exposes rake tasks used in both environments.
+Add the named_seeds gem to your Rails' Gemfile in both the development and test group as shown below.
+This is needed as the NamedSeeds gem exposes rake tasks needed in both environments.

 ```ruby
 group :development, :test do